jruwaard/aph_ema_handbook/docs/activity.md

 \index{GENEAread}

 Raw accelerometer data need to be cleaned before analyses can be run.
-Typical data import work-flows include re-calibration (to reduce systematic measurement error), the detection of non-wear periods (to ensure that non-informative data are removed), sub-sampling (reducing the sample rate to reduce analysis time) and filtering/aggregation (to smoothen the signal and reduce the impact of outliers, measurement error and occasional missing values).
+Typical data import work-flows include re-calibration [to reduce systematic measurement error; @VanHees2014], the detection of non-wear periods (to ensure that non-informative data are removed or imputed), sub-sampling (reducing the sample rate to reduce analysis time) and filtering/aggregation (to smoothen the signal and reduce the impact of outliers, measurement error and occasional missing values).
 Study results can be highly dependent on these initial steps, which, unfortunately, are also complex and time-consuming.
 Specialized R-packages exist to help you with this (see, for example, package `GGIR` and `GENEAread`, which are described in more detail in Chapter \@ref(rcat)).

 ### Feature Extraction